 Located right next to Siam, this is Bangkok’s most prominent nightlife area.
 To be more precise Sukhumvit is the general area which is divided into several smaller sub-areas which are all conveniently located along the Sukhumvit BTS Skytrain line.
 The hotspots are

-- Nana: Lots of beer bars, go go bars including one of Bangkok’s three main red light districs, Nana Plaza in Sukhumvit Soi 4, countless of bars also great for playing pool.
+- Nana (picture): Lots of beer bars, go go bars including one of Bangkok’s three main red light districts, Nana Plaza in Sukhumvit Soi 4, countless of bars also great for playing pool.
 Nana has Bangkok’s highest concentration of hookers.
 Besides that there are lots of international restaurants and some of BKK’s best night clubs especially in Sukhumvit Soi 11.

 - Asoke: Located right next to Nana, a bit more quiet though still a bunch of good restaurants, girl and beer bars in Sukhumvit Soi 22 (no. 2 beer bar street after Soi 4) and another Redlight district: Soi Cowboy, Bangkok’s brightest street connecting Sukhumvit Soi 23 and Sukhumvit Soi 21 (Thanon Ratchadapisek) right outside the Asok BTS / Sukhumvit MRT station.